desertofunknown/Fallout-VaultOne/README.md

 Note: This is not associated with Bethesda Softworks in any way!
 Fallout 13 is neither a trademark, nor a commercial product.
 2016 Bethesda Softworks LLC.
 Trademarks belong to their respective owners.

-All code is under a GNU GPL v3 license (http://www.gnu.org/licenses/gpl.html), including tools unless their readme specifies otherwise.
+All code is under a GNU AGPL v3 license (http://www.gnu.org/licenses/agpl.html), including tools unless their readme specifies otherwise.
 All content including icons and sound is under a Creative Commons 3.0 BY-SA license (http://creativecommons.org/licenses/by-sa/3.0/).<BR>